 It should go without saying that any “top X” article is subject to bias.
-I would expect the next person's top 10 to be different from mine but hope there would be plenty of overlap.
+I would expect the next person's top 9 to be different from mine, but I hope there would be plenty of overlap.

 That being said, I believe these plugins to be the best parametric EQ emulation plugin options today.
 The criteria I used to judge these plugins include the following:

 - Sonic performance: how does the parametric EQ emulation plugin sound subjectively/objectively?